xaviern03/atlutdproject/README.md

 ## Assumptions
   - Missing values are left as null for better accuracy in future analysis.
   - 'player_id' is globally unique and consistent across datasets.
-  - Datasets inputted follow a specific structure (MM/DD/YYYY or MM-DD-YYYY)
+  - Datasets inputted follow a specific date structure (MM/DD/YYYY or MM-DD-YYYY)
   - Delta Tables are used for querying and analytics to ensure scalability and reliability.

 ---